-This seminar seeks to enhance one's ability to integrate sound biblical and theological understandings into the practice of ministry.
-To this end, the course moves from theological methods to actual engagement in theological reflection on ministry situations, ministry concerns, and experiences in one's own ministry setting.
+This seminar seeks to enhance one's ability to integrate sound biblical and theological understandings into the practice of ministry by integrating biblical foundations, ecclesial traditions, and cultural contexts.
+To this end, the course moves from theological method based in scripture, church/tradition, and culture to actual theological reflection on ministry situations, ministry situations, and ministry experiences.